-Acknowledging children’s emotions help them understand emotion and leads to better empathy and prosocial behaviors, especially in boys.
+Acknowledging children’s emotions helps them understand emotion and leads to better empathy and prosocial behaviors, especially in boys.
 Talking about emotions is also associated with more sharing and helping behaviors in toddlers.

 When you start this conversation about emotions you are listening to their hearts.
 In response, they will feel like it is safe to express those emotions to you.
-Coaching your child through their emotions will help them build the foundation for emotion intelligence and regulation.
+Coaching your child through their emotions will help them build the foundation for emotional intelligence and regulation.

 After you Acknowledge their feelings, it is time to physically connect with them and give their emotions a place to go.
 Connecting with your children first, before correcting the behavior or asking them to change the behavior, will make it much more likely they will cooperate.

 The key is to show them that you accept them, even when they have big emotions.
 You do not need to accept their behavior, but we get to that in the third step.
 You do need to help them manage those big emotions, this acceptance is a key component of positive parenting.